 Documents or information protected from disclosure in one jurisdiction may not receive the same disclosure protection in another jurisdiction.
 When this conflict-of-laws issue arises, the jurisdiction in which the dispute is pending must apply its choice-of-law rules to determine whether its protection law or another country's protection law governs the disclosure dispute.
-In jurisdictions where the choice of privilege law analysis remains an open question or lacks uniformity, counsel should advocate for, and courts should consider applying, a comity-based approach.
+In jurisdictions where the choice of privilege law analysis remains an open question or lacks uniformity, counsel should advocate for, and courts should consider applying, a comitybased approach.
 This approach is one in which the privilege law of the jurisdiction with the most compelling interest in whether the documents or information at issue remain confidential is selected.
-Recent Sedona Conference Choice of Law Principles regarding personal data support this approach.97 Choice of Law Principle 4, for example, recognizes that "a person's choice of jurisdiction or law should not deprive him or her of protections that would otherwise be applicable to his or her data."98 Choice of Law Principle 6 advocates for the protection of personal data in the context of litigation and investigations in that "such data shall be provided when it is subject to appropriate safeguards that regulate the use, dissemination, and disposition of the data."99 An exception to the application of such a comity-based approach would be if applying a foreign jurisdiction's privilege law would violate fundamental public policy, or other fundamental rights, such as individual rights, in the forum.
+Recent Sedona Conference Choice of Law Principles regarding personal data support this approach.98 Choice of Law Principle 4, for example, recognizes that "a person's choice of jurisdiction or law should not deprive him or her of protections that would otherwise be applicable to his or her data."99 Choice of Law Principle 6 advocates for the protection of personal data in the context of litigation and investigations in that "such data shall be provided when it is subject to appropriate safeguards that regulate the use, dissemination, and disposition of the data."100 An exception to the application of such a comity-based approach would be if applying a foreign jurisdiction's privilege law, or acknowledging that jurisdiction's confidentiality and professional secrecy obligations, would violate fundamental public policy, or other fundamental rights, such as individual rights, in the forum.